TheAngryByrd/theangrybyrd.github.io/_posts/2018-12-12-Using-Disposables.md

 `disposableDirectoryTests` is a list of `testCase'` or `testCaseAsync'` that takes in a `IO.DirectoryInfo` so the test has access to the file path it created.

-Then finally we're telling expected to make these as tests in the last section.
+Finally, we're telling `expecto` to make these as tests in the last section.

 Lets run them and see the output: